rnag/dotwiz/README.rst

 Benchmarks
 ----------

-    The `benchmark`_ tests can be found in the project repo on GitHub.
+    Check out the `Benchmarks`_ section in the docs for more info.

 Using a *dot-access* approach such as ``DotWiz`` can be up to **100x** faster than with `make_dataclass`_ from the ``dataclasses`` module.